rutrum/rutrum.net/content/12_languages/month_0.md

 <!-- more -->

 In fact, I've been using rust for only a year, and it is now my prefered language, and feel more comfortable and productive in it than in C++ or Java that I learned in college.
 The rust book was such a great dive into a language.
 It wasn't just a "programming tutorial."
-The book served the material to someone with experience programming, which feels hard to find when trying to learn a popular language like Python.
+The book served the material to someone with experience programming.

 My C++ and Java experience started with introduction classes.
 C++ was taught at my university as the introduction to programming course and Java was taught as the introduction to object-oriented programming.
 That is, the way the languages were presented to me was at the most basic level, a level for computer science majors just getting their feet wet.
-As a result, I was never aware of templates, modules, hashmaps, error-handling, or macros until I read the rust book.
+As a result, I was never familiar with templates, modules, hashmaps, enums, or macros until I read the rust book.

 When I finally discovered that all these features weren't unique to rust, I started wondering on how much I was missing out on.
-I've had a strong distaste for Java and C++ because I never thought they were powerful compared to this newly-created rust language.
-I was wrong; they are just as powerful.
-I just didn't know any better.
+I've had a strong distaste for Java and C++ because I never thought they were as powerful as rust.
+Obviously I was wrong; I just didn't know any better.

-When I get around to classifying programming languages I've used into categories "proficient" and "familiar" I begin to realize how little I know.

 ## My Current Expertise

-I'm gonna run down every language I've written a single program in, to set a baseline for my programming language knowledge.
+A quick run-down every language I've written a single program in, to set a baseline for my programming language knowledge.

-### Javascript / Node.js
+### JavaScript / Node.js

-It all started here, when I wanted to add a "rainfall" effect to my tumblr page and had to actually paste in "html code" to get what I wanted.
-That's when I learned front end Javascript for the first time.
-Years later, I attended a bootcamp that taught me ES6 and react, and I've used that knowledge to develop various websites and APIs written in Node.
+It all started in highschool with HTML and CSS.
+JavaScript followed, and I would eventually attend a bootcamp that taught me ES6 and React, and I've used that knowledge to develop various websites and APIs written in Node (such as [Type Sync](@/projects/typesync.md).)

 ### C/C++

 Technically we used the g++ compiler and named our files `first.cpp` in my introductory programming course.
 But we really weren't writing C++, it was more just C with file streams.
 We used `cin` and `cout` and I'm pretty sure the rest was just C code.
 I would use C/C++ more in my advanced classes.
 I learned to allocate arrays and push pointers around.
+I would also learn how to use MPI bindings and write parallel programs.
 But in all my computer science classes it was never used for its OOP features.
-It was simply a means to write scientific procedures, like writing 4 different algorithms to solve the knapsack problem.

-I did take a course on parallel algorithms though, so I am experienced with using the MPI framework in C++.
-I would also pick up using the boost library and catch2 during my computation research.
+It bothers me that I can't quite distinguish which features I've used are C or C++11 or otherwise.

 ### Java

-I learned Java to learn object oriented programming.
+I used Java to learn object oriented programming.
 But all of my projects weren't complex enough to create numerous classes that inherited from one another.
-So while I touched on some features like inheritance and polymorphism, I certainly not used to writing this way.
-I used java for maybe a year as my go-to, but fell aside as C++ was used for my advanced classes and faster for my computational work.
+So while I touched on some features like inheritance and polymorphism, I am certainly not used to writing this way.
+I used java for maybe a year as my go-to, but fell aside as C++ was used for my advanced classes and faster for my [computational work](@/projects/mn.md).

 ### C#